Minnesota Minimum Coverage Car Insurance: Requirements and Costs (2024)

 Minnesota Minimum Coverage Car Insurance Requirements

-In Minnesota, drivers are legally required to carry minimum coverage auto insurance to operate a vehicle.
-The state mandates the following minimum amounts for coverage:
+Minnesota drivers are required to carry minimum coverage auto insurance to operate a vehicle legally.
+The state mandates the following minimums:

 • $30,000 bodily injury liability per person